5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 Clarkson makes sense here.
 He's younger (26), had a much better season (13.9 points on 45.1 percent shooting) and would give the Bucks' 16th-ranked bench scoring a nice kick.
 He's owed just under $26 million over the next two seasons.

 The Bucks get the better player in the deal, while the Cavs save some money and collect a future second-round pick.
+As long as Milwaukee stays out of the luxury tax (which may depend on Jabari Parker's next contract), this deal works.

 Vet Swap